rybla/riib11.github.io/_posts/2021-01-07-augmentation-1.md

 layout: post
 title: Augmentation 1
 categories: short-story
-abstract: Were they speical because they were mine?
+abstract: Were they special because they were mine?
 table_of_contents: false
 ---